Newly engaged? Congratulations! You must be very excited to plan your wedding.

 - Ring, coin, and Bible bearers

-This step is trickier than planning the guest list because you’ll have to pick the most important people who’ll join your entourage.
-They could be the most influential in your life or those who have witnessed or helped start your love story.
+This step is trickier than planning the guest list because you must pick the most important people to join your entourage.
+They could be the most influential people in your life.
+Or those who have witnessed or helped start your love story.

-Further trim down your guest list.
+Trim down your guest list further.
 You might also consider accommodating your parents’ requests to invite distant relatives, family friends, and neighbors.

-If you’ll hold your reception in the evening, make sure that the professional lights and sounds supplier you’ll hire can provide ample lighting to your venue.
+If you’ll hold your reception in the evening, ensure that the professional lights and sound supplier you’ll hire can provide ample lighting to your venue.

-Your call whether to hire a DJ or live band for entertaining your guests.
-Whatever you choose, be sure that your supplier can provide music that suits your taste and the reception’s ambiance.
+Whether to hire a DJ or live band to entertain your guests is completely up to you.
+Whatever you choose, be sure your supplier can provide music that suits your taste and the reception’s ambiance.